beresfordt/Multiplayer-Game-of-Life/README.md

 result is a pattern of cells which mimicks how simple life forms react to isolation and overpopulation.

+In this particular version, I have worked on creating a new rule and twist to the game.
+I have created a "multiplayer" version where the user can define a second "species" on the board along with the first.
+This allows the user to experiment with competition in the game.
+You can create systems and see what species wins the most territory, takes over another, or you could see if you can create a mutualistic relationship where the two species help each other survive.

-This program is an implementation of Coway's game that allows you to draw upon years of research by downloading interesting patterns from [bitstorm](http://www.bitstorm.org/gameoflife/lexicon/) and using these patterns in your game.
+This program is also an implementation of Coway's game that allows you to draw upon years of research by downloading interesting patterns from [bitstorm](http://www.bitstorm.org/gameoflife/lexicon/) and using these patterns in your game.
 Also, you can save any grid you like and